wasPrime/wasPrime.github.io/source/_posts/NET-HttpWebRequest-Connection-Limit.md

 ## Other Informations

-As for `HttpClient` after .NET 4.5, it seems that it doesn't have the connection limit.
+As for `HttpClient` after .NET 4.5, it seems that it doesn't have the connection limit. **Note that** it's different to `HttpWebRequest`.

 ## References